 Steps on Propagating succulents with honey

-Below are the procedure to follow in propagating succulents with honey:
+Below is the procedure to follow in propagating succulents with honey:

 1. Prepare the cut.